Art and Design - BA (Hons) *

 Facilities and Staff

-Birmingham School of Art (an impressive purpose built Grade 1 listed example of Venetian Gothic architecture) was the first major renovation project undertaken by the university (£5.5m refurbishment).
-The School provides an incredible resource for the production of art and its associated fields of study.
+In 1884 Birmingham Municipal School of Arts and Crafts - the first municipal school in the country, opened at Margaret Street where Birmingham School of Art still stands today.
+This building, with its rich history and rare heritage of practice-led knowledge, is home to our BA Art and Design course.
+The School provides an incredible resource for the production of art and design, and its associated fields of study.
 The building has a range of facilities available including studios, workshops, specialist art and design library, bookable spaces and lecture/seminar rooms.

 Dr Lara Furniss

 Lara has twenty years professional experience working internationally across many art and design disciplines.
 This extensive cross-disciplinary professional experience directly informs Lara’s teaching, with a primary interest in developing new pedagogic approaches to non-discipline specific problem solving.
 Lara’s research interests have emerged directly from her professional practice and academic experience within Higher Education.
 Her PhD study explored evolving design practice and design education in the 21st Century.
 The study examined the processes of internationally renowned UK design studios and the implications for design pedagogy.
 Studios included Ron Arad Associates, Heatherwick Studio, Punchdrunk, Jason Bruges Studio and Assemble.More about Lara